-Research Associate, Department of History, Harvard University, 2018-present
+Research Associate, Initiative for the Science of the Human Past, Harvard University, 2018-present

 Assistant Research Professor, Climate Change Institute, 2017-present

 Director of Communications & Education, Blue Ocean Watch, 2018-Present

 Post-doctoral Fellow, Initiative for the Science of the Human Past, Harvard University, 2015-2018

 Postdoctoral Fellow, Climate Change Institute, University of Maine, 2015-2017

 Lecturer on U.S. and European health and welfare, Harvard University 2015-16